Doly02/nxp-mcxn947-datalogger/README.md

 6. At This Point, The Digital Data Logger Is Actively Recording Incoming UART Data.
    During Recording, The Same LED Continuously Blinks To Indicate That Data Logging Is in Progress.

-7. If an Error Occurs During UART Data Reception (e.g., Framing Error),
+7. If an Error Occurs During UART Data Reception (e.g. Framing Error),
    The Digital Data Logger Will Illuminate a Separate Error LED (Shown in the Following Image)
    to Indicate That Logging Has Been Interrupted Due to a Fault.